kuldeepJadhav/steroids/README.md

 ## Bugs, feedback

-Please report bugsinto this GitHub repositories issues.
-Please include a repro and all information about the situation in which the bug appears, including all runtimes.
+Please report bugs into this repository's [issue tracker](https://github.com/AppGyver/steroids/issues/).
+Please include a repro and all information about the situation in which the bug appears, including OS, Steroids and Node version number, possible AppGyver Scanner versions etc.

-We want to get your feedback!
+We also want to get your feedback!
 Drop us a mail at contact@appgyver.com

 ## Testing npm